🧠

 None of them understand your life.

-A normal to-do app
+A normal app

 • ☑️ Stores what you type